Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Introduction

 \section{Introduction}

-\PARstart{S}{econd}-use batteries from the exponential growth of electric vehicles (EVs) needed to halt climate crisis represent a challenge.
-By 2030, there will be 200 GWh per year of used batteries from EVs \cite{engel2019} that could be used in the grid storage or other stationary applications.
-These batteries, when removed from the vehicle, still have approximately 80\% capacity and power capability.
-Reusing these batteries in second-use battery energy storage systems (2-BESS) provides a sustainable solution that adds economic value to EV batteries.
+\PARstart{B}atteries from retired electric vehicles (EVs) represent both a problem and an opportunity.
+By 2030, there will be 200 GWh per year of used batteries from EVs \cite{engel2019}, that can be used in stationary and less demanding applications to maximize their utilization before recycling them.
+These batteries, when removed from the vehicle, still have approximately 80\% capacity and power capability when compared to the fresh.
+Reusing these batteries in second-use battery energy storage systems (2-BESS) reduces mining of raw material and manufacturing costs and environmental burdens.
+Moreover, they add economic value to EV batteries.

 There are several economic obstacles to the adoption and deployment of 2\nobreakdash-BESS.
-The price competitiveness of 2\nobreakdash-BESS relative to other storage technologies including battery energy storage system (BESS) with new batteries relies on lowering the added costs from repurposing.
-These include the cost of transportation, inventory, and power converters \cite{Neubauer2015}.
-By using distributed production and a local supply together with just-in-time re-manufacturing, transportation and inventory costs are minimized.
-However, this production strategy incurs the challenge of a heterogeneous supply.
+The price competitiveness of 2\nobreakdash-BESS relative to new batteries relies on lowering the added costs.
+These include the cost of transportation \cite{slattery2021transportation}, inventory, and power converters \cite{Neubauer2015}.
+By distributing the assembly of 2-BESS geographically, one can use the local supply together with just-in-time assembly \cite{Pinto2018} to gather the production, transportation, and inventory cost.
+However, this strategy incurs the challenge of a heterogeneous supply.
 Even with second-use batteries that are identical at the time of original manufacturing and installed in identical vehicles, these batteries, when removed, will exhibit a significant degree of variation because of the different history of drive cycles and temperature cycling.

-BESSs are needed to stabilize the grid with a high penetration of renewables \cite{Neto2018}, support micro and nanogrids \cite{Bryden2019}, and support EV fast charging and reduce the cost of grid upgrades from the high peak power \cite{DArpino2019}.
+BESSs are needed to stabilize the grid with a high penetration of renewables \cite{Neto2018}, support micro- and nano-grids \cite{Bryden2019}, support EV fast charging, and reduce the cost of grid upgrades from the high peak power \cite{DArpino2019}.
 A canonical network for a BESS is illustrated in Fig.\,\ref{fig:3NetComp}(a), which is a network of batteries interconnected with a network of power converters that determine the power flows, and an output to a load.